-• Goal IV, Priority 10: At the planning stage, consult with Tribes and appropriate agencies to determine the level of cultural resource inventory needed, including assessments of TCPs, sacred sites, and archaeological sites.

-- Goal IV, Priority 14: Consider viewshed of and visual effects to cultural landscapes, including identifying criteria for evaluation and consultation for sites of concern (e.g., proposed project height, radius of sacred site to proposed project, shade, and solar studies) in consultation with affiliated Tribes. - Goal V, Priority 6: Provide Tribes with a full report and documentation of evaluation and consultation process for projects, including procedures for identification and compliance with professional standards including those mandated by relevant permitting agencies. - Goal VI, Priority 2: Identify TCPs and potential areas related to TEK with affiliated Tribes, such as the SRPMIC, GRIC, and the Pascua Yaqui Tribe. - Goal VI, Priority 19: Acknowledge cemeteries and other areas of cultural/religious significance as TCPs with considerations for access, privacy, and protection (including proximity effects).
+- Goal IV, Priority 10: At the planning stage, consult with Tribes and appropriate agencies to determine the level of cultural resource inventory needed, including assessments of TCPs, sacred sites, and archaeological sites. - Goal IV, Priority 14: Consider viewshed of and visual effects to cultural landscapes, including identifying criteria for evaluation and consultation for sites of concern (e.g., proposed project height, radius of sacred site to proposed project, shade, and solar studies) in consultation with affiliated Tribes. - Goal V, Priority 6: Provide Tribes with a full report and documentation of evaluation and consultation process for projects, including procedures for identification and compliance with professional standards including those mandated by relevant permitting agencies. - Goal VI, Priority 2: Identify TCPs and potential areas related to TEK with affiliated Tribes, such as the SRPMIC, GRIC, and the Pascua Yaqui Tribe. - Goal VI, Priority 19: Acknowledge cemeteries and other areas of cultural/religious significance as TCPs with considerations for access, privacy, and protection (including proximity effects).

-As with all eligible cultural properties, federal and other state, Tribal, and municipal regulations require the identification of TCPs through consultation and, if feasible, the adoption of measures to protect them (Parker and King 1998:4).
+As with all eligible cultural resources, federal and other state, Tribal, and municipal regulations require the identification of TCPs through consultation and, if feasible, the adoption of measures to protect them (Parker and King 1998:4).
 However, the unique characteristics of TCPs and the potential impacts that they may sustain from of a project can be very different from those sustained by other cultural resources resulting from ground disturbance and other direct or indirect effects.
 In fact, for sacred sites or traditional religious TCPs, direct and indirect adverse effects may be considered desecration that cannot be addressed fully by standard approaches for mitigation such as data recovery.
 Ethnographic contexts as guiding documents can be useful in identifying TCPs and guiding the consultation and planning process to include efforts that will anticipate, minimize, or avoid potential effects to TCPs.
-However, under conditions of adverse effect, adequate responses to impacts that consider the traditional cultural values of a TCP must be developed in consultation with the affiliated Tribe(s) and cultural group(s).
+However, under conditions of adverse effect, adequate responses to impacts that consider the traditional cultural values associated with a TCP must be developed in consultation with the affiliated Tribe(s) and cultural group(s).

 Some responses may include cultural sensitivity orientation (CSO), typically provided by the affiliated Tribe or cultural group for all staff and consultants working on a project, and traditional religious activities (TRA), also provided by the affiliated Tribe or cultural group.
-Additional responses may include enhancement through documentation of the oral and historical traditions associated with a TCP to assist with historic property nominations or to preserve the cultural knowledge for the affiliated community that may be threatened by impacts to that TCP.
+Additional options for resolving adverse effects may include documentation of the oral and historical traditions associated with a TCP to assist with historic property nominations or to preserve the cultural knowledge for the affiliated community.
 Condition assessment and Change Detection Monitoring (CDM) using high precision photogrammetric mapping and seismic recording to monitor the structural integrity of TCPs may be effective for properties that are threatened by proximity blasting or vibrations created by heavy machinery.
 Many Tribes prefer not to identify TCP boundaries or feel it is inappropriate.
-Identification through consultation of preservation zones or cultural sensitivity areas to adequately protect and buffer TCPs from potential threats offers a solution for planning.
-However, if necessary, project-specific boundaries that are unique to a project to protect TCPs can offer an additional layer of protection when wider preservation zones are exceeded.
+Through consultation, the identification of preservation zones or cultural sensitivity areas may be used to adequately protect and buffer TCPs from potential impacts threats.
+These project-specific boundaries to protect TCPs are unique to a project and can offer an additional layer of protection when wider preservation zones are exceeded.
 In all cases, respect for the particular cultural needs and sensitivity of affiliated communities is paramount in identifying appropriate measures for protection, preservation of TCPs, and when necessary their treatment.